MatthewRomanishin/malivar_task/README.md

 ### **Unresolved tasks:**

 - I couldn't convert `.obj` to `.png`, so the dataset witn `.obj` files
-- I haven't different expressions of face (but i can adjust smiles when creating faces)
+- I haven't different expressions of face (but I can adjust smiles when creating faces)

 ## Thanks for attention!